 - Efficient packaging and packing.
 Reduce the shipment volume of the same load by using less packaging or by changing how a good is packaged.
 How the goods are packed for shipments is also of relevance since it can reduce packing wastes and use transportation carrying capacity more efficiently.
 Higher transport densities are an important consideration for shipping since many goods tend to cube out their load units before they weight them out.

 - Circular material use.
-Moving towards more efficient forms materials use and sourcing, including packaging and recycling so that what used to be an output can become an input.
-Optimally, a much higher level of re-use and recycling should be part of the inputs of the manufacturing sector.
+Moving towards more efficient forms of materials use and sourcing, including packaging and recycling, so that what used to be an output can become an input.
+Optimally, a much higher level of reuse and recycling should be part of the inputs of the manufacturing sector.

 - Certification of carriers and distribution facilities.
-Certification provides standards for vehicles and facilities in terms of their expected environmental performance such as emission and energy use at the risk of being less competitive with carriers that do not.
-However, a growing number of procurement strategies are now contingent to the provider of logistics services having a certification covering its vehicles and facilities.
-This gives carriers abiding to certification a competitive advantage.
+Certification provides standards for vehicles and facilities in terms of their expected environmental performance, such as emission and energy use, at the risk of being less competitive with carriers that do not.
+However, a growing number of procurement strategies are now contingent on the provider of logistics services having a certification covering its vehicles and facilities.
+This gives carriers abiding by certification a competitive advantage.

 - Shipping scheduling and routing.
-Adapt the scheduling of flows to insure a greater level of utilization of existing transportation and warehousing assets.
-By allowing greater shipping time and outside congested periods the same assets can be used more rationally, which conveys energy and environmental benefits.
-Longer, but less congested routes can be selected as well as a sequence of delivery stops supporting FTL.
+Adapt the scheduling of flows to ensure a greater level of utilization of existing transportation and warehousing assets.
+By allowing greater shipping time and outside congested periods, the same assets can be used more rationally, which conveys energy and environmental benefits.
+Longer, but less congested routes can be selected, as well as a sequence of delivery stops supporting FTL.